Percutaneous Coronary Intervention versus Coronary-Artery Bypass Grafting for Severe Coronary Artery Disease (SYNTAX)

 Endpoint

-Composite of death, nonfatal myocardial infarction, or stroke at 5 years
+Composite of death from any cause, nonfatal myocardial infarction, or nonfatal stroke

 EXCEL Trial